jpgpi250/piholemanual/README.md

 The usage of the DOH related files is explained in [this](https://github.com/jpgpi250/piholemanual/blob/master/doc/Manually%20resize%20partition%20for%20Backup.pdf) document.

+If you want to clone your SD card successfully, using [Win32DiskImager](https://win32diskimager.org/), you need to read [this](https://github.com/jpgpi250/piholemanual/blob/master/doc/Manually%20resize%20partition%20for%20Backup.pdf) document.

 Some scripts may contain IP addresses, which need to be edited, to allow correct processing.